svpipaliya/bulk-rnaseq/snakemake/README.md

 - STAR and Salmon alignment step will generate `.bam` for read counting.
 In case of STAR, sorting `samtools` will be used to generate final `.bam` that are `SortedbyCoordinate`
 - Featurecounts will generate an aggregated count matrix `{project_id}_counts.txt`.
 If Salmon is used for transcript-level quantification, a sample-level `quant.sf` will be generated.
 These can be aggregated into a single matrix using `scripts/salmon_quant_concat.sh`

+## Before Proceeding
+The use of this pipeline requires basic knowledge in Unix Shell and R programming languages for command line execution and manipulation of DGE scripts consisting of bioconductor packages for DGE analysis.
+Foundational [bash](https://swcarpentry.github.io/shell-novice/) and [R](https://datacarpentry.org/genomics-r-intro/) programming can be found through Software Carpentery Foundation and Data Carpentery.
+User should also be familiar with high performance computing job submission and SLURM workload manager.
+Refer to the [SLURM documentation](https://slurm.schedmd.com/documentation.html) to get started or contact your local institutional IT adminstrator for guidance.